massix/chaos-monkey/README.md

 default behavior: `AllowAll`.

 ## Observability
+The Chaos Monkey has two observability endpoints available, both exposed by the HTTP server running at port 9000 (not configurable).

+### Prometheus
-The Chaos Monkey exposes some metrics using the [Prometheus](https://prometheus.io/) library and format.
+The Chaos Monkey exposes some metrics using the [Prometheus](https://prometheus.io/) library and format, the metrics are all available under the `/metrics` endpoint.

 This is an _evolving_ list of metrics currently exposed, for more details please take a look in the code under the corresponding service (all the services in the [watcher folder](./internal/watcher/) expose